keiran-rowell/keiran-rowell.github.io/_posts/2025-12-12-aniline-and-the-german-chemical-industry.md

 Kekulé's schematic of benzene illustrates a sense of overlap, but doesn't accord with current ways of representing organic molecules. —--["Sur la constitution des substances aromatiques"](https://lib.ugent.be/catalog/rug01:001282677), Kekulé M., *Bulletin mensuel de la Société Chimique de Paris*, pg.
 98-111, **1865**.
 {:.figcaption}

-- Something about how Kekulé used this sausage representation, as contemporary chemical thought the valency property of an element was due to multiple subparts each capable of forming a connection, allowing elements to combine (described as 'atomicity' in that time.)
+- Something about how Kekulé used this sausage representation (literally refered to as *wurst* in his time), as contemporary chemical thought the valency property of an element was due to multiple subparts each capable of forming a connection.
+This is clearer in [other diagrams](/images/kekule_sausage_formulas.jpg) where the 'atomicity' particles are shown like they're wrapped in a sock to form the overall element.
 This provided the ability to show multibond connections in elongated multivalent elements, but the horizontal limitations of these "sausage" formulas led Kekulé to some mistaken structural assignments (such as a triangular form of benzene) other organic chemists immediately picked up on based on experimental evidence (e.g. additions to the benzene ring occuring in patterns that are unique to a regular hexagon).
 - Something about Kekule's tetravalent carbon ring holding together by oscillating collisions with two neighbouring carbons, equally spaced apart, and one hydrogen.

 - Aromaticity (a terrible misnomer, as with most chemical nomenclature, from a generalisation of the observation that benzene and toluene smell sweet).